Vuader/nfw/docs/user/quickstart.rst

 **./templates/** Global templates.
 Simply creating a template in here for example templates/myproject/test.html will override the application template.

 **./static/** Your WSGI Webserver will serve these files.
-To populate or update them based on configured applications in settings.yaml run: neutrino.py -g .
+To populate or update them based on configured applications in settings.cfg run: neutrino.py -g .

 **./tmp/** Temporary Folder for session data etc. To clear session data files that expired run neutrino.py -e .
 (Its recommended to run a cron a job hourly)